-If you're coming to Teams from Skype for Business (online or on premises), or if you need a hybrid configuration, you still want to follow the recommended path above for a Teams deployment, but first you need to do some extra planning.
+If you're coming to Teams from Skype for Business Server, or if you need a hybrid configuration, you still want to follow the recommended path above for a Teams deployment, but first you need to do some extra planning.
 Start by reviewing the guidance in the table below that applies to your organization's profile.

 |Your organization's profile||Guidance|

 |My organization is running Skype for Business Server, and I want to roll out Teams.||For a full-scale Teams rollout, first you need to configure hybrid connectivity between your on-premises environment and Microsoft 365.
 Start by reading Plan hybrid connectivity between Skype for Business Server and Microsoft 365 or Office 365.